 |db.pool.abandoned.time||The time in seconds before an abandoned connection can be removed.||300|

 The db.pool.max property is the most important.
-By default, each Alfresco Content Services instance is configured to use up to a maximum of 275.
-All operations require a database connection, which places a hard upper limit on the amount of concurrent requests a single instance can service (that is, 40), from all protocols, by default.
+By default, each Alfresco instance is configured to use up to a maximum of 40.
+All operations in Alfresco require a database connection, which places a hard upper limit on the amount of concurrent requests a single Alfresco instance can service (that is, 40), from all protocols, by default.

 Most Java application servers have higher default settings for concurrent access (Tomcat allows up to 200 concurrent HTTP requests by default).
-Coupled with other threads in Alfresco Content Services (non-HTTP protocol threads, background jobs, and so on) this can quickly result in excessive contention for database connections, manifesting as poor performance for users.
+Coupled with other threads in Alfresco (non-HTTP protocol threads, background jobs, and so on) this can quickly result in excessive contention for database connections within Alfresco, manifesting as poor performance for users.

 db.pool.max=275For clarity, add this property immediately after the other database properties.